henrikhorluck/tdt4140-washlists/README.md

 ```

 The project should then be live at `http://localhost:8000`.
 The admin site, to manage the data is located in `/admin`.
 You can browse the available API at `/api` after first logging into the admin site.
-Credentials for the supplied lie in
+Credentials for the supplied users
-`backend/fixtures/testdata.yaml` as comments to the password-fields on each user.
-Do note only the users with `is_staff = true`
+lie in `backend/fixtures/testdata.yaml` as comments to the password-field on each user.
+Do note only the users with
-can access the admin site, and it varies how much they have access to.
-For local development the user `admin`, with
+`is_staff = true` can access the admin site, and it varies how much they have access to.
+For local development the user
-password `admin` is usually sufficient for backend development.
+`admin`, with password `admin` is usually sufficient for backend development.

 ## How to run the frontend